 Life is short.
 What can you do?
 “So teach us to number our days, that we may apply our hearts unto wisdom” (Ps 90:12).
 When?
 “I love them that love me; and those that seek me early shall find me” (Pr 8:17).
 Why?
 “Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding” (Pr 4:7).
 How?
 “Through desire a man, having separated himself, seeketh and intermeddleth with all wisdom” (Pr 18:1).

 What do you think of preaching?
 Paul knew that Christians would stop enduring it (II Tim 4:3-4).
-Churches today prefer African sex music with lyrics about an effeminate hippie guru - they call it contemporary Christian music.
-If you want a wise latter end, then you will reject fables and demand intense preaching of God's word (II Tim 4:1-2).
+Churches today prefer rock and roll music with lyrics about an effeminate hippie guru – they call it contemporary Christian music.
+If you want a wise latter end, then you will reject fables and demand intense preaching of God’s word (II Tim 4:1-2).
 God sends preachers to teach knowledge and understanding (Jer 3:15).
 Listen to them!

 What do you do with preaching?
 Peter told his readers to desire the sincere milk of the word to grow by it (I Pet 2:1-3).
 He exhorted them to grow in grace and in the knowledge of Jesus Christ (II Pet 3:18).
 And Paul rebuked the Hebrew Christians for not developing into teachers (Heb 5:12-14).
-Make sure you prepare, pay attention, and apply what you hear (Luke 8:4-18; James 1:21-25).
-Hear and receive teaching that you might be wise!
+Make sure you pray, prepare, pay attention, and apply what you hear (Luke 8:4-18; Jas 1:21-25).
+Hear and receive teaching so you might be wise.